dnxware/dnxware-org/docs/configuration/alerting_rules.md

       summary: High request latency
 ```

-The optional `for` clause causes Prometheus to wait for a certain duration
+The optional `for` clause causes dnxware to wait for a certain duration
 between first encountering a new expression output vector element and counting an alert as firing for this element.
-In this case, Prometheus will check that the alert continues to be active during each evaluation for 10 minutes before firing the alert.
+In this case, dnxware will check that the alert continues to be active during each evaluation for 10 minutes before firing the alert.
 Elements that are active, but not firing yet, are in the pending state.

 The `labels` clause allows specifying a set of additional labels to be attached
 to the alert.
 Any existing conflicting labels will be overwritten.
 The label